 Component quality is very high, with resources, dice, and tokens made out of wood and tiles, coins, and victory points made of thick cardboard.
 Bought used, I did not notice any wear on them.

-Unfortunately, the game is currently out of print, but if you can get a second-hand copy somewhere for a reasonable price (for 20 or less), do not hesitate.
+Unfortunately, the game is out of print, but if you can get a second-hand copy somewhere for a reasonable price (for 20 or less), do not hesitate.
 But for the price the used ones are currently on sale on Amazon, it’s a bit too much.

 What are your thoughts on the game?
 Did you like my review?
 Leave a comment below.